 Pennsylvania now ranks fourth in the country, behind Texas, California and Florida, in carbon emissions.
 Methane, a short-lived climate pollutant, is also an issue.
 The state is second behind Texas in natural gas production and the third-largest coal producer after Wyoming and West Virginia.

 'Not Too Much, But Not Too Little'

 Wolf cautioned that it was unlikely that legislative action would be forthcoming to accomplish his greenhouse gas reduction goals.
 He also said he did not have any regulatory actions in mind and did not want to be punitive to industry.

 "What I try to make sure is that what I do is not too much, but not too little," he said.
 Wolf used the signing event at the Heinz History Center in Pittsburgh to hail a local utility, Peoples Natural Gas, for a commitment to cut its methane emissions in half, calling it a model for industry and government cooperation.

-By setting the targets, Pennsylvania joins 16 other states that as part of the U.S. Climate Alliance have pledged to meet the U.S. climate commitment despite President Donald Trump's vow to exit the Paris accord.
+Pennsylvania's targets are similar to those of the 16 states in the U.S. Climate Alliance that have pledged to meet the U.S. climate commitment despite President Donald Trump's vow to exit the Paris accord.

 States Stepping Up on Climate Policies

 The announcement comes at a time when states are stepping up on a wide variety of fronts to counter Trump's moves to promote fossil fuels and end climate action.

 On Tuesday, legislators in nine coastal states announced they would introduce legislation to try to block Trump's plan for a major expansion in offshore drilling.

 Pennsylvania joined eight eastern states and Washington, D.C., late last year in committing to cut transportation emissions in the region by designing a new cap-and-trade system.